 Once you have a Ring, simply select the ‘Gift’ option on a Villager, and give them a Ring once you’ve reached the Heart requirement.
 No ceremony is needed, you’ll become married to that Villager instantly.

 If you want to divorce a Villager, then you’ll need to find a Cleric.
 Clerics are regular Villagers, just place down a Brewing Stand and they will become a Cleric.
-There is also the option to just speak to your spouse and divorce them, but there’s penalties.
+There is also the option to just speak to your spouse and divorce them, but there are penalties.

 After marrying a Villager, you have the option to have a child.
 You can select the procreate option when talking to a Villager.
 They might not always agree, so get to know your spouse more first, and try reaching at least 100 Hearts in your relationship.